freeman-lab/gl-scene/README.md

 ![example-0](pngs/example-stage-0.png)

 We didn't specify any lights, so we got the default: a white light above the origin.
-Let's add a bright colored light centered on each sphere.
+Let's make a bright colored light centered on each sphere.
 We define a list of lights just as we did with shapes.

 ```javascript
 var lights = [